revaturelabs/project-registry-frontend/README.md

 ## Running Locally
 #### Reference the **Running Locally** section in https://github.com/Project-Registry-991-Kevin-Tran-Huu/project-registry-gateway and have it running before this application
 * git clone https://github.com/Project-Registry-991-Kevin-Tran-Huu/project-registry-frontend
+* run the command *npm install* to download the dependencies
 * run the command *cd /p3-frontend* to navigate to the root directory for the application
 * Launch a Consul instance from a Docker container on port 8500
 * Launch the Gateway service